 Susan McKinnon is from Pictou, Nova Scotia.
 She received her Bachelor of Fine Arts from the Nova Scotia College of Art and Design in Halifax, Nova Scotia in 2014.
-She currently lives in Medicine Hat, Alberta.
+She currently lives in Kitchener, Ontario.

 The use of functional objects provides opportunities for memorable moments, whether it is a vase filled with freshly picked flowers, or a platter used to share a meal.
 These moments can stem from objects that become part of our daily routine, or items reserved for special occasions.
 Pots, like the people who use them, become characters stitched into the fabric of our lives.